 A nasty winter storm brought snow, sleet and freezing rain for much of the daytime hours, and then Arctic air blew through during the evening, dropping the temperature into the mid-teens by midnight (with wind chills around zero degrees).
-Precipitation began as rain shortly before midnight on the 1st and ended as snow during the afternoon today, with a total accumulation of 5.3".
+Precipitation that began as rain shortly before midnight on the 1st ended as snow during the afternoon today, with a total accumulation of 5.3".
 A considerable amount of sleet and freezing rain hampered the morning commute.
 This and three other snowfalls in the past ten days brought 19.7" of snow.

 On Groundhog Day 1976 I remember we had a snow day because of blizzard-like conditions in Westchester County in the early morning hours.
 It then got really cold after that.

 Posted by: Mark Chelchowski | 12/28/2016 at 08:32 PM

 Yes, there was a drastic drop in temperature after an Arctic front moved through, going from 45 degrees at 1AM to 10 degrees by 10AM.
 Rain changed to snow, but only one inch fell in NYC (2.4" in Newark).

 Posted by: Rob | 12/28/2016 at 11:15 PM